 Of course, this isn’t always easy either, because going into a conflict is uncomfortable.
-And it’s very important to show willingness to listen to criticism.
+And it’s very important to show a willingness to listen to criticism.
 This doesn’t mean accepting every suggestion.
-But usually something good comes out of an open exchange of ideas.
+But usually, something good comes out of an open exchange of ideas.

 When I look back on the past two and a half years, I’m impressed by how quickly and smoothly our growth has been achieved.
 This includes many different aspects:

-It usually takes us three weeks from the time a job advertisement is placed until the new employee is hired.
-And this for positions which – as we hear from classic companies – are often very difficult to fill.
-Only when it comes to hiring people with regional ties (e.g. sales for Germany) do we also find it more difficult to find them.
+It usually takes us 3 weeks from the time a job advertisement is placed until the new employee is hired.
+And this for positions which — as we hear from classic companies — are often very difficult to fill.
+Only when it comes to hiring people with regional ties (for example, sales for Germany) do we also find it more difficult to find them.

 Whether we have succeeded in integrating the new team members, I can best see from the figures: We regularly measure the satisfaction of our people anonymously in various categories.
-Over the last twelve months, satisfaction has actually increased overall.
-Of course there are also areas that have deteriorated and which we need to improve.
+Over the last 12 months, satisfaction has actually increased overall.
+Of course, there are also areas that have deteriorated and which we need to improve.

-But most of all, I’m thrilled by how much we have succeeded in creating culture.
-Frontastic isn’t just a bunch of people who get paid from one place, but we have a real sense of we.
+But most of all, I’m thrilled by how much we’ve succeeded in creating culture.
+Frontastic isn’t just a bunch of people who get paid from 1 place, but we have a real sense of we.
 Our employees care about each other and there are many personal relationships.
-Of course, I have personally done everything I can to make it happen – but still it exceeds my expectations.
+Of course, I have personally done everything I can to make it happen — but still, it exceeds my expectations.
 And all that without table tennis tables.

 The small problems almost have an entertaining character: it’s surprisingly expensive to get a MacBook for an employee in Croatia — at least if you aren’t willing to pay the VAT and have some time pressure.
 Because — so I had to learn — you can’t just send a notebook with DHL Express, because it’s a dangerous good.
 A special sticker must adorn the package, only then can it be transported.